-- the financial report of ReachOut Australia has been prepared in accordance with the requirements of the Australian Charities and Not-for-profits Commission Act 2012 ("ACNC Act"), including: - a. giving a true and fair view of the registered entity's financial position as at 30 September 2017 and of its financial performance for the year then ended; and - complying with Australian Accounting Standards and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013; - the financial report of ReachOut Australia shows a true and fair view of the financial result of fundraising appeals for the year; - the financial report and associated records of ReachOut Australia have been properly kept during the year in accordance with the Charitable Fundraising Act 1991 and Charitable Fundraising Regulation 2015; - money received as a result of fundraising appeals conducted during the year has been properly accounted for and applied in accordance with the Charitable Fundraising Act 1991 and Charitable Fundraising Regulation 2015; and - there are reasonable grounds to believe that ReachOut Australia will be able to pay its debts as and when they fall due.
+- the financial report of ReachOut Australia has been prepared in accordance with the requirements of the Australian Charities and Not-for-profits Commission Act 2012 ("ACNC Act"), including: - a. giving a true and fair view of the registered entity's financial position as at 30 September 2018 and of its financial performance for the year then ended; and - complying with Australian Accounting Standards and the Australian Charities and Not-for-profits Commission Regulation 2013; - 2. the financial report of ReachOut Australia shows a true and fair view of the financial result of fundraising appeals for the year ended 30 September 2018; - the financial report and associated records of ReachOut Australia have been properly kept during the year ended 30 September 2018 in accordance with the Charitable Fundraising Act 1991 and Charitable Fundraising Regulation 2015; - money received as a result of fundraising appeals conducted during the year ended 30 September 2018 has been properly accounted for and applied in accordance with the Charitable Fundraising Act 1991 and Charitable Fundraising Regulation 2015; and - 5. there are reasonable grounds to believe that ReachOut Australia will be able to pay its debts as and when they fall due.

-Grant Thornton Audit Pty Ltd ACN 130 913 594 a subsidiary or related entity of Grant Thornton Australia Ltd ABN 41 127 556 389
+Grant Thornton Audit Pty Ltd ACN 130 913 594 a subsidiary or related entity of Grant Thornton Australia Ltd ABN 41 127 556 389 www.grantthornton.com.au

-'Grant Thomton' refers to the brand under which the Grant Thornton member firms provide assurance, tax and advisory services to their clients and/or refers to one or more member firms, as the context requires.
+'Grant Thornton' refers to the brand under which the Grant Thornton member firms provide assurance, tax and advisory services to their clients and/or refers to one or more member firms, as the context requires.
 Grant Thornton Australia Ltd is a member firm of Grant Thornton International Ltd (GTIL).
 GTIL and the member firms are not a worldwide partnership.
 GTIL and each member firm is a separate legal entity.
 Services are delivered by the member firms.
 GTIL does not provide services to clients.
 GTIL and its member firms are not agents of, and do not obligate one another and are not liable for one another's acts or omissions.
 In the Australian context only, the use of the term 'Grant Thornton' may refer to Grant Thornton Australia Limited ABN 41 127 556 389 and its Australian subsidiaries and related entities.
 GTIL is not an Australian related entity to Grant Thornton Australia Limited.

-Basis for Opinion
+Basis for opinion

 We conducted our audit in accordance with Australian Auditing Standards.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Report section of our report.
-We are independent of the registered entity in accordance with the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the "Code") that are relevant to our audit of the financial report in Australia.
+We are independent of the Registered Entity in accordance with the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to our audit of the financial report in Australia.
 We have also fulfilled our other ethical responsibilities in accordance with the Code.